-How we use artificial intelligence and machine learning
+What is artificial intelligence and machine learning?

-What is AI and machine learning?
+What is an AI system?

 Why do we use AI and machine learning?